 }

-In this response, the links
+In this response:

 While HATEOAS offers many benefits, it’s not without its challenges.
 Some common issues include: